Usage

 prefix.
 These prefixes apply both to the properties of each Trajectory

-and the problem keyword arguments.
+and the keyword arguments.

 Note that the propagation method for each propagation must be specified.
 In most cases, it is sufficient (and recommended) to pass a global prop_method